outfindo/outfindo.dev/_posts/2022-01-17-frontend-engineer-react.md

 * want to fix things rather than wait for someone else to do it
 * ask for help if you don't know what to do - we are ready to help you

+See [our core values]({{ site.baseurl }}/) to get a better feel for what is important for us.

 ## What do we offer

-* money, like - not garage-startup money, we want ou to be comfortable
+* money - not garage-startup money, not corporate-level money either, but we want you to be comfortable
 * stock options for you to get what is yours when Outfindo gets successful
 * all the help we can provide to get you going - let us know
 * regular mentoring and leadership by [Ondřej]({{ site.baseurl }}/team#ondrej), can go both ways - we can all learn from each other